 Historically, Croff has not operated any oil and natural gas wells, its assets consisting of royalties and non-operated working interests.
-It recently started operating four wells and has established a working interest reserve for retirement costs less discount on expected cash flows relating to the costs of capital and related and length of the leases, in the quarter ending September 30, 2005.
-This reserve, based on the estimates of management, complies with the Financial Accounting Standards Board Rule 143 (FAS 143).
+It recently started operating four wells and has established a working interest reserve for plugging and abandonment costs, less salvage value, in the quarter ended September 30, 2005.
+This reserve, based on the estimates of management, may not comply with the Financial Accounting Standards Board Rule 143 (FAS 143) and management has been so advised by its auditors.
+Croff intends to complete a revised schedule compliant with FAS 143 for its year end report on Form 10-K.